Policy Guidelines on KYC and AML |Myloancare

 Till further notice, the Company shall extend its loans and/ or credit facilities only to resident Indian individuals and shall not extend loans and / or facilities to any of the following categories:

-• Persons other than adult resident Indian individuals,
+• In case of individuals, to Persons other than resident Indians,

 • Minors,